 Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
+It's dangerous and children can suffer serious and long-term harm.

 Neglect may occur during pregnancy as a result of maternal substance abuse.

 Once a child is born, neglect may involve a parent or carer failing to:

-- provide adequate food, clothing and shelter (including exclusion from home or abandonment); - protect a child from physical and emotional harm or danger; - ensure adequate supervision (including the use of inadequate care-givers) - ensure access to appropriate medical care or treatment.
+- provide adequate food, clothing and shelter including exclusion from home or abandonment - protect a child from physical and emotional harm or danger - ensure adequate supervision including the use of inadequate caregivers - ensure access to appropriate medical care or treatment - ensure access to education